wkorando/developer/java-panama/simple-downcall.md

 1. Create the class

-Using Cloud Editor, open the "lab" directory and create a file named "Simple.java" with the following skeleton.
+Using Cloud Editor, create a Java class named "Simple.java" with the following skeleton.

 ```java